 Of course, I wish you continued successes with your work.

 Second email: Tuesday, October 4, 2016

 Dear Prof. Dr. Neil Turok,

 Thank you for your conference, Time in Cosmology.
 What an extraordinarily astute group of people; the videos of the sessions are most helpful.

 I have created a few links to the conference, to your work and to the Perimeter Institute.
-You all have already greatly informed us on our journey here in New Orleans.
+You all have already greatly informed us on our journey.
 We expect you will continue to do so.